 This applies to almost all study programmes at public universities.
-There is a tiny catch: If you are from outside the EU, you will need a residence permit before you arrive in the country; and you will have to finish your studies in Germany.
+There is a tiny catch: If you are from outside the EU, you will need to get a residence permit before you arrive in the country; and you will have to finish your studies in Germany.

-In Germany, you can study for free at public universities.
+In Germany, you can generally study for free at public universities.
 There are almost 300 public universities in Germany, and there are more than 1,000 study programmes in total - so you have lots of options!
-Some of the largest public universities include:

 Almost anywhere in Europe and the world, universities charge tuition fees - if only from foreigners who come to that country for their studies.
 Germany is one of the few countries in Europe where you can study for free, even if you are from Asia, Africa or elsewhere.

 Germans generally believe that education should not be treated as a commercial product, and that free access to higher education ensures economic growth and welfare for the greater population.
 In the recent past, there was legislation allowing public universities to charge very modest tuition fees of 1,000 euros annually.
 But after years of public protests, the tuition fees were abolished again in 2014.
 Today, there are only very few exceptions where public universities can charge tuition fees.

 Far from it!
 Germany’s universities are among the best in the world, and you can expect to receive a world-class education as a foreign student.
 Many of the larger institutions regularly rank among the top 100 in international rankings.

-While there usually aren’t any tuition fees at public universities, you might have to pay something called a “semester fee” or “administrative fee”.
+While there usually aren’t any tuition fees at public universities, you normally have to pay something called a “semester fee” (“Semesterbeitrag”) or “administrative fee”.
 But that’s a small amount: often around 300 or 400 euros for the whole semester.
 This then also covers a public transport ticket for your city and sometimes even the surrounding areas, at a fraction of what you would normally pay for such a ticket.

 There are many scholarships for foreign students in Germany.
 The German Academic Exchange Service (DAAD) has an official scholarship database which allows you to search for suitable scholarship options, e.g. based on your country of origin.

 With such a “job seeker visa” (or “post-study work visa”), you can search for a job that fits your qualifications; and you are allowed to take any job during those 18 months.
-The German Federal Ministry for Economic Affairs and Energy offers more information about the graduate residence permit.
+The German Federal Government offers more information about the graduate residence permit.